kakalasek/PV-Networking-Application/README.md

 | Bank (Total) Amount    | BA   | BA                                           | BA &lt;number&gt;             | ER &lt;message&gt;    |
 | Bank Number Of Clients | BN   | BN                                           | BN &lt;number&gt;             | ER &lt;message&gt;    |

+The application logs everything everyone does into console and to a file, which will get created in the directory of the jar file.
+If you want to end the user connection, type **END**.

+Operational Diagram
+---

+Program Architecture
+---

+Exceptions and Errors
+---

+The application deals with all errors and exception in similar manor.
+It returns a string with the error message to the client, which caused the exception, then logs it.
+In the case of errors, which block the program from even starting, it logs them and returns an error message into the console.
+The user then has to find a way to fix the error based on the message.

 Third Party Libraries
 ---

 org.apache.logging.log4j - log4j - version 2.23.0
 com.google.guava - guava - 32.0.1-android

+Resume
+---

+This project is supposed to be one node in a bigger peer-to-peer application.
+It simulates a bank and has some predefined standardized commands, which the user can issue.

 Materials
 ---